 To Widdemer’s narrator, as he/she addresses the reader, this is when books can be the most helpful to one who loves them.
 They are the quiet friends and counselors who never change, the friends who stay constant and who have all the understanding and knowledge that one often needs but finds, mostly, lacking or inaccessible in average daily interactions.

-I love this next bit – line 6 onwards – where the narrator refers to several different classic works as if they’re speaking directly to the reader and mirroring the reader’s own life and mind.
+I love this next bit, line 6 onwards, where the narrator refers to several different classic works as if they’re speaking directly to the reader and mirroring the reader’s own life and mind.
 Much like the best books we read seem to be speaking directly and privately to us with the most personal messages and knowledge of our worlds.
-So, we have references to the happenings in Cleopatra’s story, from Shakespeare’s ‘Antony and Cleopatra’; the stories and jokes in Sappho’s songs from ancient Greece; the secret thoughts that were sung aloud when Orlando courted Rosalind in ‘As You Like It’ by Shakespeare; and so on.
-And, how all of these are timeless in their similarity to the reader’s own experiences, stories and secret thoughts.
-Meaning, of course, that the reader is not alone in his/her seemingly inexplicable or confusing searches, challenges or preoccupations.
+So there are references to the happenings in Cleopatra’s story, from Shakespeare’s ‘Antony and Cleopatra’; the stories and jokes in Sappho’s songs from ancient Greece; the secret thoughts that were sung aloud when Orlando courted Rosalind in ‘As You Like It’ by Shakespeare; and so on.
+And how all of these are timeless in their similarity to the reader’s own experiences, stories and secret thoughts.
+Meaning, of course, that the reader is not alone in his/her seemingly inexplicable or confusing searches, challenges, or preoccupations.

 Also, how those things that hurt the reader, but could not be articulated, also happened to, say, a someone in ancient Babylon (referring, perhaps, to the ‘Epic of Gilgamesh‘ or even to the Bible), thus making that person a soul sister to the reader.
 And, how that sudden amusement that no one else in the reader’s real world seems able to share was also felt in King Francis’ Court in Victor Hugo’s ‘Le Roi S’amuse’ (The King’s Amusement) such that the reader shares a bond across the ages with the courtiers who laughed with the King.